Annual Report of the Adults Principal Social Worker 2025 to 2026

 • Supporting the Post Qualifying Standards for SW Practice Supervisors, commissioning supervision training and purchased reflective, theory and self-cards practice for every supervisor to use

-• Prepared practitioners for the 5th renewal with their Social Work Regulator ‘Social Work England’
+• Prepared practitioners for the 6th renewal with their Social Work Regulator ‘Social Work England’

-• Preparing for CQC Assurance Frameworks
+• Supporting CQC Assurance Frameworks and the Local Authority assessment

 Strength Based Approaches

-• Continuing to support Strength-based Practice Framework with Motivational Interviewing training and co-produced with practitioners a direct work resource with a range of tools to support communication and engagement: https://www.coventry.gov.uk/directworktoolkit
+• Continuing to support Strength-based Practice Framework with Motivational Interviewing training and coproduced with practitioners a direct work resource with a range of tools to support communication and engagement: https://www.coventry.gov.uk/directworktoolkit

 • Continued to chair Complex Case and Risk Enablement Panel discussions